leddoo/wenjin/main.md

     - consider leb128 or other compression for bytecode operands.
     - consider a type table (for optimized callindirect).
     - exhaustion tests.
-    - clone the wasm (cause we have dangling refs).
     - debugging.
     - mutable instances.
         - generational indices.